-It provides a great environment to help get your baby to sleep, and the calming effects of being so close to Mom can be instant.
-Plus if you are breastfeeding you can feed in public easily and remain covered up.
+You should be able to see baby’s face easily while strapped in, while also being able to move their head forward so it nestles into your chest.
+This provides a great environment to help get your baby to sleep, and the calming effects of being so close to Mom can be instant.

-The simplicity of the wrap makes it a very cost effective option for the budget conscious.
-You can even make your own if you really want to.
+The simplicity of the wrap makes it a very cost-effective option for the budget-conscious.

 - Easy access for breastfeeding